Killarney Winter Escape

 2BB + 1 Dinner

-Killarney is well known for putting on a great show during the festive season and while 2020 will certainly be a little different, it hasn’t stopped the town from working together to ensure there is still plenty of festive cheer.
-The streets are adorned with glittering Christmas lights and we’ve gone the extra mile this year with our own festive decorations.
-The Killarney Park has truly been transformed into a winter wonderland.
+Killarney is well known for putting on a great show during the festive season and while we’ve had to adapt things a little, to some new ways of life, it hasn’t stopped the town from working together to ensure there is still plenty of festive cheer.
+The streets are adorned with glittering Christmas lights and we always go the extra mile with our own festive decorations.
+The Killarney Park becomes a magical winter wonderland.

-Winter time offers its own stark beauty, the mountain tops typically dusted in a coating of snow and very often crisp dry days to explore the open surroundings.
-We’ve learnt to live each day to the fullest and we invite you to seize the moment and steal away to Killarney for a little staycation break this winter.
+Winter time offers its own stark beauty, the mountain tops are typically dusted in a coating of snow and very often, crisp dry days invite you to explore the open surroundings.
+We’ve learnt to live each day to the fullest and we invite you to seize the moment and steal away to Killarney for a little hide-away break this winter.
 There’s something quite invigorating about stepping inside from a fresh crisp walk in the natural surroundings of the Killarney National Park, feeling the heat of the open fires and the smell of turf, and then dipping into the steaming outdoor hot tub to ease the muscles.

 So what can you expect on your Winter break in Killarney?

 As the large double doors slide open, you’ll be greeted by the warmth of one of many roaring open fires.
 Members of The Killarney Park team, instantly make you feel at ease and you know that your downtime has just begun.
 As you explore your new home from home, hang up the car keys if you wish.
 The Killarney Park is so perfectly situated in the heart of the town and adjacent to the National Park, that there really is no need to get back behind the wheel at all.

 A quick stroll around the town is ideal, for a bit of fresh air after your drive, followed by a relaxed dinner in The Garden Bar, again enjoying the warmth of the fires and the beautiful flavours of Kerry’s local ingredients.